Computing Essential Sets for Convex and Non-convex Scenario Problems: Theory and Application: Security-Constrained Unit Commitment with Probabilistic Guarantees

-The d-SCUC formulation utilizes the expected wind generation and load forecast, it does not take the uncertainties from wind and load into consideration.
-We propose an improved formulation of d-SCUC using chance constraints, which explicitly guarantee the system security with a tunable level of risk $\epsilon$ with respect to uncertainties.

-The formulation of chance-constrained Security-constrained Unit Commitment (c-SCUC) is presented below.
-Instead of using expected load $\hat{d}^t$ as in \eqref{opt:det-SCUC}, we consider loads $d^t$ as forecast $\hat{d}^t$ plus a random forecast error $\tilde{d}^t$ (i.e. $d^t = \hat{d}^t + \tilde{d}^t$).
+The d-SCUC formulation utilizes the expected wind generation and load forecast, it does not take the uncertainties from wind and load into consideration. \FR{Various formulations of chance-constrained SCUC (c-SCUC) have been proposed, e.g., \cite{ozturk_solution_2004,wang_chance-constrained_2012}.} The c-SCUC formulations explicitly guarantee the system security with a tunable level of risk $\epsilon$ with respect to uncertainties.
+Instead of using expected load $\hat{d}^t$ as in \eqref{opt:det-SCUC}, we consider loads $d^t$ as forecast $\hat{d}^t$ plus a random forecast error $\tilde{d}^t$ (i.e., $d^t = \hat{d}^t + \tilde{d}^t$).

-Comparing with d-SCUC, the only difference of c-SCUC is the addition of the chance constraint \eqref{opt:c-SCUC-balance-U}.
+We define set $\mathcal{U} := \{g: \eqref{opt:chance-constrained-in-SCUC}\}$ to represent all constraints related with uncertainties.
+Then the formulation of chance-constrained Security-constrained Unit Commitment (c-SCUC) is presented below.
+Comparing with d-SCUC, the only difference of c-SCUC is the addition of the chance constraint \eqref{opt:chance-constrained-in-SCUC}.
 The chance constraint guarantees there will be enough supply to meet the net demand with probability no less than $1 - \epsilon$.